frien-emies/chess-game-be/README.md

 ### Creating a New Virtual Environment
 1. Install `virtualenv` (if not already installed). `virtualenv` is a tool to create isolated Python environments which we will use for setting up this repository.
-To install run `pip install virtualenv`.
+To install run `pip3 install virtualenv`.

-2. Run the following command to create a virtual environment in the root directory of the project (`/chess-game-be`): `python -m venv venv`
+2. Run the following command to create a virtual environment in the root directory of the project (`/chess-game-be`): `python3 -m venv venv`
-Note that if you are on a Mac or Linux os the command `python` must be followed by a three, so that it looks like `python3`.
+Note that if you are on a Mac or Linux os the command `python3` must be followed by a three, so that it looks like `python3`.
 This will create a directory called venv in your project folder, which contains the isolated Python environment.

 3. Run the following command to activate the virtual environment on your operating system: